 Poised between the strange and the familiar, his works in this exhibition are rooted in the vibrant landscapes of the artist's imagination, yet shaped by dreamlike associations that interconnect the works.
 Alp Cagatay's work gestures towards the incalculable process of painting, which is beginning with, ‘a very intuitive dance in the dark of brushes and colors'.They invite us to journey across terrain in which the utopian leads the way.

-A recent graduate of New York University Tisch School of the Arts' Film &TV Production department (Class of 2020), the young artist Alp Cagatay aims to examine complex intersections of narrative, fact and fiction through digital painting, photography, animation, film and installation.
-He has graduated from Koc High School, Istanbul in 2016 and participated to the Spectacular exhibition of Galeri MCRD in 2015.
+A recent graduate of New York University Tisch School of the Arts' Film &TV Production department (Class of 2020), the young artist and filmmaker Alp Cagatay (vimeo.com/alpcagatay) aims to examine complex intersections of narrative, fact and fiction through digital painting, photography, animation, film and installation.
+He has graduated from Koc High School, Istanbul in 2016 and participated to the Spectacular exhibition of Galeri MCRD in 2015 and now participates to the 15th edition of Contemporary Istanbul with Galeri MCRD.